-Does the prospect of tackling a home decluttering project make you want to close your eyes and bury your head under the covers?
+Does the prospect of tackling a home decluttering project make you want to close your eyes and bury your head under a blanket?

 Are you feeling overwhelmed about the time it will take or the hard decisions you’ll have to make about what stays and what goes?

 I adore Marie Kondo and her philosophy.
 I truly believe that learning to recognise which possessions ‘spark joy’ will have a profoundly positive impact on your life.

 However, implementing the KonMari Method of decluttering can take a lot of time and energy.

 What if you could improve your well-being and start the journey toward a more organized, intentional home, without having to dedicate a whole weekend (or longer) to decluttering?

 I’m a big believer in taking small, consistent steps towards goals.
 Any step in the right direction is progress.

 Small steps help you to create new habits.
 They help you build momentum, boost your confidence and feel accomplished.